mybluecrossSign In Register

 Who is eligible to apply for the retiree plan?

 You are eligible to apply if you are between the ages of 55 and 70 and are coming off of an employer/group sponsored benefit plan.
 This application age is based solely on the age of the applicant.
 There are no age restrictions for a spouse or any dependents provided that the applicant is eligible for the plan.
-You must apply within 60 days of termination from your group benefit plan and have a provincial health insurance plan.
+You must apply within 60 days of termination from your group benefit plan.
+You must also be a Manitoba resident, registered with and entitled to benefits from Manitoba Health or be a resident of Nunavut.

 How long do I have to apply after leaving my group plan?